oestrich/ex_venture/README.md

 ## Metrics

 Prometheus metrics are set up and will be reported on `/metrics`.
 You may want to have nginx deny requests to this endpoint or whitelist it for IPs, etc.

+## Attribution - qrcode

+This contains a local copy of [qrcode](https://gitlab.com/Pacodastre/qrcode/tree/master).
+It was edited to remove the local base32 module since the pot library defines its own and is different.
+The `qrcode_demo` module was also renamed to `qrcode_png` and stripped down to only producing pngs.

+    Copyright 2011 Steve Davis <steve@simulacity.com>